lukailun/Rednote-AI-Agent/README-en-US.md

 ## Features

-- **Rednote Automation**: Automatically log in, search posts, like posts, bookmark posts, and leave insightful comments.
+- **Rednote Automation**: Securely log in via QR code, search posts, like posts, bookmark posts, and leave insightful comments.
 - **AI-Powered Content Generation**: Use Google AI to create engaging titles and comments.
 - **Smart Interaction Selection**: Choose to execute liking, bookmarking, commenting, and other operations at startup, supporting multiple selections or browsing only.
 - **Proxy Support**: Use proxies to manage multiple accounts and avoid rate limits.